 Where am I domiciled?

 Working out which country you are domiciled in can be complicated and there are many factors which need to be considered.
-There are four main types of domicile – domicile of origin, domicile of dependence, domicile of choice and ‘deemed’ domicile.
+There are three main types of domicile – domicile of origin, domicile of dependence and domicile of choice.
+You may also be ‘deemed UK domiciled’, irrespective of your actual domicile.
 We explain each of these below.

-HM Revenue and Customs' (HMRC) booklet RDR1 contains useful flowcharts on domicile; these start on page 29.
-You can find this guidance on the GOV.UK website.
+HM Revenue and Customs' (HMRC) booklet RDR1 contains useful flowcharts on domicile.
+You can find this guidance at section 5.24 of RDR1 on the GOV.UK website.

-Normally you acquire a domicile of origin at birth; this is usually the same as the domicile of your father at that time, that is, the country that your father considered to be his real or permanent home at the date of your birth.
+Normally you acquire a domicile of origin at birth.
+This is usually the same as the domicile of your father at that time, that is, the country that your father considered to be his permanent home at the date of your birth.
 As a result, your domicile may not be the country where you were born.

 If your parents were not married when you were born, you will take your domicile from your mother.
 If you are adopted, you take your domicile from your adopted father – if there is no adopted father, you take the domicile from your adopted mother.